 Months of entry

 This MSc aims to equip students with the skills of analysis and design necessary for employment as professional civil engineers, and give them a solid academic background for becoming chartered engineers.
 The programme combines traditional lectures with group projects and an individual research project in the student's chosen specialist field.
-The Civil Engineering MSc at UCL now offers six additional routes.
+The Civil Engineering MSc at UCL now offers eight additional routes.

 UCL Civil, Environmental and Geomatic Engineering is an energetic and exciting multidisciplinary department with a tradition of excellence in teaching and research, situated within the heart of London.